-MULTIPLE-input multiple-output (MIMO) technology enables data rate to scale linearly with the number of antennas for a fixed transmit power and bandwidth [1].
-It is in widespread use in Long Term Evolution (LTE), IEEE 802.11ac and other wireless communication systems [1].
-However, implementing more than one antenna per band in user terminals is challenging in mobile communications, especially in frequency bands below 1 GHz, due to their compact form factor [2].
+Implementing more than one antenna port per band for MIMO operation is challenging in user terminals, especially in frequency bands below 1 GHz, due to their compact form factor [2].
 The small electrical size of the terminal chassis offers limited degrees of freedom (in terms of the number of resonant modes) to fulfill strict requirements of orthogonal MIMO antenna and wideband design.
 Moreover, the current trend points to lesser space for antennas in smartphones, e.g., decreasing thickness and ground clearance.
+On the other hand, these lower bands are critical for reliable coverage, due to lower propagation losses and larger signal penetration.